hughbarney/zepl/README.md

 ## Goals of Zepl Emacs

+* Provide a reference implementation to a standard way to embed a lisp interpretter to an application
 * Provide just enough editing features to be able to make small changes to files
 * Consist of a Tiny Editor core with as much of the editor as possible being implemented in lisp extensions
 * Provide a tiny experimental platform for playing around with Lisp